cmunguiagarcia/Aurora/README.md

 Support Development

 Aurora is free to use.
-If you enjoy the app and would like to support future development, optional tips are available.
+If you enjoy the app and would like to support future development, optional tips are available on GumRoad.